 Locals are afraid that their mayor someday visits Venice and wants to have the same canals with gondoliers all around Skopje.
 Why?
 The common joke is that he wants to build in his city everything that can be found out there across the world.

-Started in 2010, with the new government also came a 4-year reconstruction project.
+Started in 2010, with the new government came also a 4-year reconstruction project.
 More than 800 million Euro were invested in the city.
 Locals do not really like the changes because so much money was spent on soulless statues that do not fit into the city.
 Imagine what else could you do with that amount of funds.
 How many people could you feed and build a shelter for?
 Also, if you expect to take some amazing landscape photos of Skopje, do not hold your breath.
 No need to emphasize that the works are still going on and the end is still not on the horizon.

 Nowadays in Skopje, you can find the “London Eye”, the Wall Street Bull, three pirate ships, Parisian Arch of Triumph, Greek pavilions, red double deckers from London, and many more.
 You get the point.